frederic-perez/AmE-dictionary/dictionary.md

 __reprieve<sup>1</sup>__ :four: _n_ A cancellation or postponement of a punishment. _He accepted the death sentence and refused to appeal for a reprieve._ _Syn_ stay of execution, cancellation of punishment :es: indulto
 __reprieve<sup>2</sup>__ _v_ Cancel or postpone the punishment of (someone, especially someone condemned to death). _Under the new regime, prisoners under sentence of death were reprieved._ _Syn_ grant a stay of execution to, cancel/postpone/commute/remit someone's punishment
 __reprisal__ (reprisals) :two::shit: _A ban on federal reprisals._
+__reps__ _American football?_ _To be out there with those guys and gain those reps, gain that experience and build that camaraderie with those guys was huge._
 __repudiate__ _v_
 __reputedly__ _He reputedly said, "I could stay here forever."_
 __resistance__